jedi95/falcon-client/README.md

     scl <number of lines>
         Gets and prints <number of lines> of the server log to the client console.
 NOTE: this only works if you have been granted admin on the server.

-    The other added functions are only relevant when using Falcon serverside and will not be covered here.

 4. Constant mouse sensitivity

     This CVAR prevents weapon mass from affecting mouse sensitivity.
 This is set clientside in autoexec.cfg.